-When building a new digital product, having a high-level technology roadmap can help in decision making and communicating with the rest of the team.
-While there is no standard one-size-fits-all template, there are a few key components to keep in mind:
+When building a new enterprise application, having a high-level technology roadmap can help in decision making and communicating with the rest of the team.
+While there is no standard one-size-fits-all template, there are key components to keep in mind:

-The business model outlines both the business and the product.
+The business model outlines both the business and the application.
 Make particular note of the Business Description and Vision; it is important to articulate what the business as a whole does and how the new product fits in.
-Since revenue and marketing channels are key to a successful product, it is important to state them and keep updating them as the business model changes.
+Since revenue and marketing channels are key to a successful enterprise application, it is important to state them and keep updating them as the business model changes.

 Elements of the business model can include the following:

 It’s important to assess technology needs from the ground up.
 One approach is to start with infrastructure and business needs.
 Another approach would start with the team.
 The most important thing is to categorize elements and deal with them point by point.

 A sample approach is listed below:

 Product stakeholders have to decide on three key questions: